gbdev/pandocs/content/Video_Display.md

 Writing to this register launches a DMA transfer from ROM or RAM to OAM memory (sprite attribute table).
-The written value specifies the transfer source address divided by 100h, ie. source & destination are:
+The written value specifies the transfer source address divided by 100h, that is, source & destination are:

 ```
 Source:      XX00-XX9F   ;XX in range from 00-F1h